bouchraakl/Regular-Expression-JS/README.md

 ## Some Practices related to the regular expression topic in Javascript

-- The exercises are commented in the JS file with it's respective answer
+- The exercises are commented in the JS file with its respective answer